ahpohl/solarmeter/README.md

 # Aurora Solarmeter

-The Solarmeter daemon outputs a JSON formatted string and sends it to a MQTT broker on the network.
+The Solarmeter daemon is built upon the [libabbaurora](https://ahpohl.github.io/libabbaurora/) library to communicate with the ABB Aurora inverter.
+The daemon reads the energy production from the inverter, outputs a JSON formatted string and sends it to a MQTT broker on the network.
 From there, the data is forwarded into a time series database for permanent data storage and for visualization.
 The complete software stack consists of the following components, which need to be installed and configured separately:
 - Solarmeter daemon with RS485 dongle for data readout
 - Mosquitto MQTT broker
 - Node-RED (MQTT client, PostgreSQL and optional email alerts)